JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 - $1200 Baroni-Lab Twin 20 Head

 ### Quotes ###
+- 6505/5150 "Also, the effects loop has a poorly-designed buffer that robs all your low-end and adds fizz whenever you're using the loop (it even does this if you simply run a patch cable from send to return.)
+Eventually, you'll want to use the loop for delay, reverb, etc. It is a very simple fix, but you've got to be somewhat proficient with a soldering iron.
+It involves soldering a capacitor to the legs of a resistor just behind the effects loop "send" jack.
+Peavey endorses this fix.
+Anyway, it took me about 10 minutes to do it, and the sound is now the same whether the effects loop is used or not.
+The big reason to do that is so you can run an EQ pedal in the effects loop.
+That is the most important upgrade to any 5150/6505, IMO.
+If you thought the amp crushed before doing so -- wait until you try it with an EQ."
 - "for heads the H and K clean tone is beautiful.
 Crystal clear and the little 5 watt head isnt too pricey and will give you bedroom cleans. the Blackstar stuff is probably also worth a look. ...
 HT 5 Clean I like, think the cleans on the Hughes and Kettner if you are using it as a dedicated clean amp are better than blackstars though" [Rob Chapman Forum](https://www.robchapman.tv/forum/threads/best-small-tube-head-for-clean-tone.33759/page-2)
 - "If you like the sound of a Fender champ then you'll love the cleans of the VHT Special 6.
 The cleans are nothing like a Fender tweed.
 The cleans are more like a BF champ, on steroids.
 The Special 6 is a bit on the bright side but manageable.
 These amps also take OD pedals very well."
 [Convince me to buy a VHT](https://www.thegearpage.net/board/index.php?threads/vht-special-6-cleans.1324893/))
 - For the VHT Special 6 [They released the schematic](http://chasingtone.com/yourguitaramp/youramp-reviews/vht-special-6-review/))